github/janky/README.md

     hubot ci build janky/libgit2

 Different builds aren't relevant to the same chat room and so Janky lets you choose where notifications are sent to.
+First get a list of available rooms:

+    hubot ci rooms

+Then pick one:

-    hubot ci set room [ROOM] development
+    hubot ci set room janky The Serious Room

 Get the status of a build:

-    hubot ci status [NAME]
+    hubot ci status janky

 Specific branch: `[REPO]/[BRANCH]`